 We want our members to: BE a Leader, BE Involved, BE Positive, BE a Role Model, and BE a Volunteer.

-- So far in 2011, members have provided over 26,000 of hours of volunteer service to their Clubs and Communities
+- Our members provided 54,454 hours of volunteer service to their Clubs and Communities

-- 95% of Keystone members felt like they had an active role in decisions that were made by their Club
+- 95% of members in our youth leadership programs (Keystone Club & Torch Club) felt they had an active role in decision making at their Club

 Our goal is to make our Clubhouses and Camp the healthiest places for kids in San Francisco by instilling lifelong healthy habits.
 In order to accomplish this goal, BGCSF provides programs and services for youth to increase their physical activity, develop healthy relationships, avoid risky behavior, gain healthy eating habits, and instill a love of the outdoors.
 We also provide behavioral health services when needed.